Phil Taylor (darts player): Dennis Priestley

 Dennis Priestley and Phil Taylor played each other in five World Finals, with Priestley winning in 1994 and Taylor emerging victorious in 1996, 1997, 1998 and 2000.

 Taylor and Priestley first met in major competition in the 1990 World Masters.
 Taylor won that semi-final encounter en route to the title.
 Priestley then assumed the upper hand in their rivalry, however, with victories over Taylor in the quarter-finals of the 1991 World Championship, and in the British Matchplay final later that year.
 Their early meetings in the WDC were also won by Priestley, who defeated Taylor in the final of the 1994 World Championship, and in the Last 16 of the 1995 UK Matchplay.

-However, since Taylor's win over Priestley in the 1995 World Matchplay final, Taylor has lost once in all competitions and hasn't been beaten on television by Priestley since 1995.
+However, since Taylor's win over Priestley in the 1995 World Matchplay final, Taylor has lost once in all competitions and has not been beaten on television by Priestley since 1995.
 Taylor and Priestley remain great friends.
 At the 2009 Las Vegas championship Taylor was emotional when he beat Dennis Priestley 8–0 in the second round.
 He later said it was tough to beat such a great friend that way.
 Taylor and Priestley met in competition on at least 44 occasions, with Taylor winning 37 and Priestley winning 6, with 1 draw.